 The first Fieldays events were held at the Te Rapa Racecourse with the event rapidly outgrowing the venue due to its immediate success.
-Fieldays' home site at Mystery Creek was purchased in 1970, financed by a 100% mortgage secured against the organising committee's personal assets and farms, such was their belief in the event.
+Fieldays' home site at Mystery Creek was purchased in 1970, financed by a 100% mortgage secured against the organising committee's personal assets and farms, with just a coil of copper wire provided as a tangible asset, such was their belief in the event.

 Through this passionate group of volunteers, some of whom are still involved today, Fieldays’ home at Mystery Creek was created and developed into what is now the home of the largest agribusiness expo in the Southern Hemisphere.
 The 114-hectare site at Mystery Creek, Hamilton is arguably known worldwide as the home of New Zealand agriculture, grown through the efforts of the Society’s members, staff, volunteers and loyal supporters.

 We are proud to honour our heritage and continue the legacy created by Fieldays' founders, while looking to the future continuing to work for the advancement of agriculture, agribusiness and agritech, supporting our primary industry, our community and New Zealand.